oracle/coherence-operator/docs/samples/operator/metrics/custom-metrics/README.md

    ["key-3", "value-3"]
    ```

-   In the `Tail` of the Coherence pods started above, you should see some messages indicating that
+   In the `tail` of the Coherence pods started above, you should see some messages indicating that
    the cache has been created and the metrics are available.

    ```bash